Autonomy

 Atop an oak tree at the shore.

-An eagle rises in the autumn sky
+A Bald Eagle rises in the autumn sky

 Till the eye can no longer see

-The epitome of Majesty
+This epitome of Majesty

 Two eagles arrive just before dusk